sky-bro/sky-bro.github.io/posts/golang-notes/index.md

 )
 ```

-Capitalized names are exported, when importing a package, you can only refer
+Only capitalized names are exported, therefore after importing a package, you
-its exported names.
+can only reference its exported names.

 ### Basic Types {#basic-types}